SitizenFX/fivez/README.md

 ## 🎮 Requirements & Legal Notice

 Vidllnx is a proprietary modification platform and requires a legally purchased copy of Grand Theft Auto V to function.
-Purchase of Vidlluc does not include GTA V. Users must obtain GTA V from authorized retailers before using Vidllnx.
+Purchase of fivez does not include GTA V. Users must obtain GTA V from authorized retailers before using Vidllnx.

-Vidllnx is fully independent and licensed under the SitizenFX Proprietary License.
+fivez is fully independent and licensed under the SitizenFX Proprietary License.

 ---